-Who doesn’t want tacos?
-That’s what we thought.
+“It’s so easy to wake up and fry eggs and put them on a tortilla,” say the authors of this book.
+That’s what we think, too.
 Even at breakfast, such dinner-inspired fare beckons.
 And even at dinner, such breakfast fare entices.
 Go on.
 Indulge in these chorizo breakfast tacos any time of day, gussying them up however you deem appropriate, whether with a dribble of hot sauce, some salsa, maybe even some slices of avocado or a dollop of sour cream plopped on top.
 The only person you have to please is you.
-So have at it.
+So have at it.–Renee Schettler Rossi

 Chorizo Breakfast Tacos